You Don’t Know Everything

 Dross is a worthless material mixed in with raw silver ore.
 It is only when the worthless material is removed that the silver becomes usable.
 In the same way, a kingdom containing widespread evil is not stable.
 Only by removing evil is a king’s rule made stable because only righteousness is stable (Psalms 101:3,8).
 This is especially true if evil exists within the government.
 No king can rule justly if his servants are corrupt (Jeremiah 6:27-30).

 Holding self-pride before someone superior to you is a quick route to embarrassment.
-Recall that no one knows the mind of the king, where you might think you are superior to others, the king may very well have a different opinion.
-Thus, it is better to have a ruler bestow honor on you than to be lowered by the ruler in the sight of other people (Luke 14:7-11).
+Recall that no one knows the king's mind; where you might think you are superior to others, the king may very well have a different opinion.
+Thus, having a ruler bestow honor on you is better than being lowered by the ruler in the sight of other people (Luke 14:7-11).

 Handling Disputes